msgboxio/ike/testing.md

 # bugs
 > errors need to be looked at more closely
 > policy is not installed on rekey

+# tests needed
-> cookie handling does not work
+> cookie handling
+> requestid handling